damienaicheh/azure-devops-snippets-generator/templates/README.md

 ## How to use it?

-Just install the extension from the Marketplace available [here][marketplace-link]

-All the snippets are prefixed by `ado`
+All the snippets are prefixed by `ado` this will be available inside a YAML file.

 ## Contributions